fishpondstudio/IndustryIdle-i18n/README.md

 # Industry Idle Translations

-Base language is English and can be found here: https://github.com/fishpondstudio/IndustryIdle-i18n/blob/main/en.ts
+Base language is English and can be found in the list below

 ## Supported Languages: